Toward a Dichotomy for Approximation of $H$-coloring

 \begin{theorem}[Dichotomy for graphs] There exists a constant factor approximation algorithm for MinHOM(H) if $H$ is a bi-arc graph, otherwise, MinHOM(H) is inapproximable unless P = NP. \end{theorem}

-In section \ref{beyond}, we give a concrete plan of how to solve the general case.
 By combining the approach for obtaining the dichotomy in the graph case, together with the idea of getting an approximation algorithm for digraphs admitting a min-ordering, we might be able to achieve a constant factor approximation algorithm for MinHOM($H$) when $H$ is DAT-free. \begin{conjecture} MinHOM($H$) admits a constant factor approximation algorithm when $H$ is a DAT-free digraph, otherwise, MinHOM($H$) is not approximable unless P = NP. \end{conjecture}

 Our constant factors depend on the size of $H$.
 However, the implementation of the LP and the ILP would yield a small integrality gap (Section \ref{sec-experiment}).
 This indicates perhaps a better analysis of the performance of our algorithm is possible.